MohamedMunthasir/19CS301-Module-6/README.md

 ## EX.NO: 6.1   POLYMORPHISM

+### AIM:
-### AIM: To Create two specific classes- Beans and Mango.
+To Create two specific classes- Beans and Mango.
 Along with that, create a generic function that tells us the type and color of the object we pass.
 Mind you, since we have passed only “obj” through it, this obj can be any object.

 ### ALGORITHM:
-Step1: create class Beans and def a function type and color
+**Step1:** create class Beans and def a function type and color

-Step 2: create a class Mango and def a function type and color
+**Step 2:** create a class Mango and def a function type and color

-Step3: def a function func
+**Step 3:** def a function func

-Step 4: call the objects and execute the program
+**Step 4:** call the objects and execute the program

 ### PROGRAM:
 ```python